top of page

 Preventing Obesity in Basset Hounds

+One of the most common health concerns in the breed is excessive weight gain.
+Basset Hounds love food and can easily overeat if given the opportunity.
 Free-feeding is generally not recommended because it can lead to obesity and related health problems.

 Weight Management Tips